 Living and working with technology.
 Human factors and human-computer interaction.
-Understanding people in complex systems (such as aviation, security, emergency management, health, manufacturing, energy production, critical infrastructure, etc.), the psychology of lived experience (phenomenological perspectives) and sociocultural psychology.
+Understanding people in complex systems (such as aviation, security, emergency management, health, manufacturing, energy production, critical infrastructures, etc.), the psychology of lived experience (phenomenological perspectives), activity theory, and sociocultural psychology.

 Dr Deirdre Desmond